Restorative Yoga

 Restorative yoga poses

 Restorative yoga poses are passively held, supported postures that allow you to enter a deeply relaxed state and help to increase flexibility and mobility in the body.
-As the name suggests, these poses are designed to restore balance and functionality in the body by stretching and lengthening tight muscles while calming the mind.

 Common restorative poses include Reclined Bound Angle Pose (Supta Baddha Konasana) which helps improve circulation, Supported Child's Pose (Balasana), which releases tension in the back and hips, and Legs Up The Wall Pose (Viparita Karani).
 Savasana or Corpse Pose is often used as a final resting pose after any other restorative yoga practice.